ggerganov/llama.cpp/docs/build.md

 Any other BLAS library can be used by setting the `GGML_BLAS_VENDOR` option.
 See the [CMake documentation](https://cmake.org/cmake/help/latest/module/FindBLAS.html#blas-lapack-vendors) for a list of supported vendors.

+## Metal Build

+On MacOS, Metal is enabled by default.
+Using Metal makes the computation run on the GPU.
+To disable the Metal build at compile time use the `-DGGML_METAL=OFF` cmake option.

+When built with Metal support, you can explicitly disable GPU inference with the `--n-gpu-layers 0` command-line argument.

 ## SYCL

 SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.